alpatricio10/sdm_lab1/README.md

 - The /data folder contains the output after the preprocessing step.
 This can then be used to upload the data into the graph database.
 - The /src/final_output folder contains the output after extracting all the needed information and citations from Semantic Scholar.
 - The docker-compose file and GDS executable are added here for your reference.
 This was used to run Neo4J in WSL.
 Update the docker-compose file to the appropriate volume paths before running.
+- Result samples are located in the /results directory.